Why Visibility Beats Technical Skills for Security Career Growth

 High-impact work that nobody sees doesn't advance your career.

-Then wonder why I was still getting average performance reviews.
+Then wonder why we still get average performance reviews.

-Now I ask myself two questions before I commit to any task:
+Instead, try asking yourself two questions before you commit to any task:

-These two questions create four boxes that changed how I prioritise my work:
+These two questions create four boxes that will change how you prioritise your work:

 Every task you touch lands in one of these boxes.
 Here’s what belongs in each and what to actually do about it.